wind-river-vxworks7/vxw-empty-c-app/README.md

 # Empty C Project

-This is a simple application that provides an empty template as a starting point for a custom application.
+This is a simple application that provides an empty template as a starting point for a custom application written in C.

-The `application/src/main.c` file contains the `main()` function which is empty and does nothing.
+The `source/main.c` file contains the `main()` function which is empty and does nothing.